KhaledMahfouz5/AL-Najeeb-System/README.md

-# Student Management System
+# AL Najeeb System

 ---

 ## Introduction

-The Student Management System is a simple web application built with the **Flask** framework in Python, utilizing **SQLite** as its database.
+AL Najeeb System is a simple web application built with the **Flask** framework in Python, utilizing **SQLite** as its database.
 This application allows users to manage student information, including personal data, contact details, memorization progress, and a points tracking system.
 The frontend is built with **Tailwind CSS** for a clean and responsive user experience.

 ---